River of Light FAQ’s

 Albert Dock (please note spaces are very limited)

 Unfortunately yes.
 Due to the nature of the event, there will be planned road closures in Liverpool on 4 November 2018.
-More information regarding road closure will be released in the next few weeks.

 There are a limited number of spaces in the Museum of Liverpool for those with accessibility requirements.
 Any of those wishing to use this facility need to collect a wristband from the Tourist Information Unit located on the Pier Head.
 This is on a strictly first come, first served basis.